amperity/amperity-docs/amperity_reference/source/courier_groups.rst

 .. courier-groups-run-types-start

-A courier group can be configured for any of the following run types:
+A courier group workflow can be configured with any of the following run types:

 **Full workflow**
-   A full workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, and then runs every scheduled orchestration group that is configured to run after this courier group.
+   A full workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, and then runs every activation that is configured to run as part of this courier group workflow.

 **Partial workflow**
-   A partial workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, but does not run any orchestrations.
+   A partial workflow refreshes domain tables, runs Stitch, refreshes your customer 360 database, but does not run any activations.

-   .. important:: Use partial workflows in sandboxes to ensure that data in your sandbox is not inadvertently sent to downstream workflows.
+   .. important:: Use partial workflows in sandboxes to ensure that data in your sandbox is not inadvertently sent to downstream destinations.

 **Ingest only**
    An ingest-only workflow refreshes domain tables, but does not run Stitch.